Education

 your students can be part of BEMP:

-Learn about changes in the ecosystem through nature journaling.
-BEMP educators will lead students through various activities that allow students to explore the nature around them and what nature means to them.
+Learn about changes in the ecosystem through nature journaling, data collection, and bosque history on your school campus.
+BEMP educators will lead students through various activities that allow them to explore the nature around them and what nature means to them.

 4. Asynchronous Lessons